UniTo-SEPI/COVID-19_Piedmont/README.md

 ## How to Access

-If you would like to access the real Piedmont COVID-19 surveillance data covering the year 2020 for your research project (i.e. sequences, incidences and empirical time delay distributions visualised [here](https://github.com/UniTo-SEPI/COVID-19_Piedmont/tree/main/images/plots/real-output)), please feel free to contact us by opening a [discussion](https://github.com/UniTo-SEPI/COVID-19_Piedmont/discussions) or sending us an [email](inphyt@gmail.com).
+If you would like to access the real Piedmont COVID-19 surveillance data covering the year 2020 for your research project (i.e. sequences, incidences and empirical time delay distributions visualised [here](https://github.com/UniTo-SEPI/COVID-19_Piedmont/tree/main/images/plots/real-output)), please feel free to contact us by sending us an [email](inphyt@gmail.com).

 ## How to Cite